Flag of Tulsa

-The flag of Tulsa consists of an upper navy blue half and a lower beige half, separated by a gold horizontal line, with a gold Osage shield punctuating the left third.
+The city flag of Tulsa, Oklahoma consists of an upper navy blue half and a lower beige half, separated by a gold horizontal line, with a gold Osage shield punctuating the left third.
 The shield contains a red circle, and a beige six-pointed star centered within the circle.
 The flag is notable for being one of the few modern flags to utilize beige in its design - a color often associated with faded dyes on flags from usage.

 Symbolism

 The navy blue field represents the Arkansas River, which flows through the city.

 The gold line represents the "black gold" discovered in the region in 1901 that led to economic prosperity.

 The shield is a simplified version of the shield on the Oklahoma state flag and represents Native Americans forcefully relocated to the Indian Territory.

 The red circle represents the blood of the victims of the Tulsa race massacre and the star represents the future of the city.

 The beige lower field represents warmth and community.